 - Warm coconut milk in a small pot until it reaches an almost boiling point.
-Pour hot almond milk over the chopped chocolate and let it sit for 5-10 minutes, DO NOT STIR straight away.
+Pour hot coconut milk over the chopped chocolate and let it sit for 5-10 minutes, DO NOT STIR straight away.
 Now stir the chocolate gently until it’s combined with coconut milk into a smooth and glossy chocolate ganache.
 Let it thicken just a little before applying to the cold cake – it will harden as it cools.
 Decorate with chocolate shavings before serving if you wish.
 HOT TIP: Cut the iced cake with a warm knife for a neater slice.

 **If not using the ganache, you may want to add chopped up chocolate to the cake batter instead.

 Please be aware that 1 kg / 2 lb tins vary enormously between brands so I recommend measuring the volume of the tin you intend to use first.
 For this recipe, I used a 2 lb cake tin that holds approximately 1250 ml / 5 cups of liquid (to the brim).
 The batter should fill no more than 2/3 – 3/4 of the tin or else the cake may not raise.